Lydia Davis papers, 1940-2022

 Davis' personal correspondence is extensive, and primarily filed by correspondent name.
 There is a wide range of correspondents, including fellow writers, friends, boyfriends, former students, and others.
 Most personal correspondence is filed in Subseries III.2, but there is some additional personal correspondence in Subseries III.4: Miscellaneous Correspondence and Series VII: Miscellaneous Files.
 While Davis made content notes for these miscellaneous files, which include names, they do not appear to be comprehensive for all files.
 There is overlap between the correspondence files in Subseries III.2 and these miscellaneous files.
 There is some family correspondence in the papers related to Davis' parents and siblings, but it is not extensive.

 Davis also kept journals and notebooks; these document her daily life, as well as her reading, writing, and translation work.
 These are extensive, comprising approximately 100 items.
 Davis is currently reviewing her journals and notebooks.
-Davis has completed her review of Journals #1-4 and #6-39 and these are currently available with some redactions.
+Davis has completed her review of Journals #1-4 and #6-77.
+The majority of these notebooks are currently available with some redactions: a few remain restricted in their entirety.
 The rest of the notebooks and journals will not be available for research use until Davis' review of these items is complete.

 Davis filed some material in miscellaneous files with descriptions on the individual folders; the file descriptions in the finding aid are taken from the descriptions written on the files by Davis.
 These files can be found in Series VII: Miscellaneous Files.